-I realize I probably sound like the poster child for whiskey, because three out of four of this month’s Friday Night Delights have been whiskey-based.
+I realize I probably sound like the poster child for whiskey because so many of the cocktails I have shared lately have been whiskey-based.

 Whiskey sours are easy drinks to make, especially if you have any leftover lemon from other drinks or recipes you make.

 I love drinks with whole eggs or egg whites in them, and I love whiskey and lemon — so this Honey Lemon Whiskey Sour recipe checks all my boxes for a great drink.

 But if egg white isn’t your thing, you can serve this drink on the rocks without it.

 I almost always have honey on hand, whereas simple syrup is something I usually need to whip up.
 In those cases, I will often make honey simple syrup, which makes viscous honey much easier to mix into cold liquids.

 You can even use this homemade honey whiskey to keep on hand for all your Gold Rush cocktail needs.
 It’s so much better than store-bought honey whiskey!

 Fresh lemon is key in this recipe.
 Lemon has a reputation of being sour (obviously) but the bottled concentrate has a more tart and sometimes artificial flavor than fresh lemon juice.

 However, if you have to use the bottled stuff, you absolutely can.

 Tip: Room temperature citrus is easier to juice than cold, refrigerated fruit.
 Set your citrus fruits out on the counter for a couple hours to warm up before juicing them.